mhsn1/RabbitHole-THM-Writeup/README.md

 **Difficulty:** Intermediate

-> This is a complete, step-by-step professional walkthrough to solve the "Rabbit Hole" room on TryHackMe.
+> This is a complete, step-by-step walkthrough to solve the "Rabbit Hole" room on TryHackMe.
 It includes command-line tools, Python automation scripts, payloads, and final shell access to capture the flag.

 ---